C. C. Patil

 Chandrakanthgowda Channappagowda Patil is an Indian politician who served as the Minister of Public Works Department of Karnataka from 4 August 2021 to 13 May 2023.
 He is a member of the Karnataka Legislative Assembly from Nargund, Karnataka.
 He is a member of the Bharatiya Janata Party, who had served as Minister for Women and Child Welfare department, Government of Karnataka in the Sadananda Gowda Ministry.
 He was a member of the legislative assembly from Nargund from 2004 to 2013 and again was re-elected during 2018 assembly elections.
-He is currently serving as Minister for Mines and Geology from Commerce & Industries department and Ecology & Environment department in the B. S. Yediyurappa cabinet.
+He served as Minister for Mines and Geology from Commerce & Industries department and Ecology & Environment department in the B. S. Yediyurappa cabinet.

 He resigned as a Minister on 8 February 2012 during the Karnataka video clip controversy.